Magnetic field induced corrections to the NJL model coupling constant from vacuum polarization: Summary and Discussion

 The neutral kaon mass calculated either with $G_0$ or with $G_{ij}^s$ provide decreasing values with $eB$ although the magnetic field dependent coupling constants provide stronger decrease.
 By $eB_0 \sim 1.0$GeV$^2$, the difference between the two estimates is of the order of $M_{K^0}(G_0) - M_{K^0}(G_{ij}(B)) \sim 10$MeV, and larger for stronger magnetic fields.
 Finally estimates for the magnetic field dependence of the $\eta-\eta'$ mixing angle were provided by considering the mixing type interaction $G_{08}(B)$ according to Refs. \cite{PRD-2021,JPG-2022}.
 As shown in the Appendix (\ref{sec:GijGfg}) $G_{08}(B) \sim G_{uu} + G_{dd} - 2 G_{ss}$ that is proportional to the up/down -strange quark effective mass non-degeneracy.
 For the $\eta-\eta'$ mixing angle, different behaviors of the magnetic field dependence of the mass difference $M_{\eta'} - M_{\eta}$(B) were considered.

+These results suggest that the present magnetic field corrections for the NJL coupling constant from quark-polarization might be enough to describe results for the neutral pion mass from lattice QCD for not strong magnetic fields, i.e. $eB \lesssim 0.2, 0.4$ or $0.6$ GeV$^{2}$, depending on the definition of the pion struture according to Figs. (\ref{fig:Mpi=B=all},\ref{fig:Mpi=B=uu}) and (\ref{fig:Mpi=B=dd}) .
+Neutral kaon masses are also well reproduced for still weaker magnetic fields.
+The higher order polarization corrections should not provide large contributions because they are suppressed by $1/{M^*}^n$ ($n \geq 2$).
+Therefore, further magnetic field dependencies might be needed for realistic predictions of the NJL model.
 Further comparisons of NJL predictions with first principles lattice QCD results will make possible to understand better, and eventually to improve, the predictive power of the model under finite magnetic fields.
 For that it is also important to provide further lattice calculations.
 Nevertheless, with calculations presented in this work, it is possible to identify how the NJL-degrees of freedom -exclusively - come into play for the corresponding hadron observables under finite magnetic fields.
 This procedure should help to disentangle somewhat both the understanding of hadron dynamics in terms of the fundamental degrees of freedom and in terms of hadron effective (and observable) degrees of freedom by trying to relate both levels of the description.
 Maybe, this type of comparisons also might eventually help to conclude further which "sector" of QCD dynamics is at work for each observable under these external conditions.